Best 5 days in Oahu itinerary: Covers whole island!

 Nuuanu Pali Lookout

-If you are staying in Honolulu, and take Hwy 61 to go to Byodo-In temple, then you can stop at Nuuanu Pali Lookout on the way.
+If you are staying in Honolulu, and take Hwy 61 to go to Byodo-In temple, you can stop at Nuuanu Pali Lookout on the way.

 This is a popular scenic overlook with panoramic views of the lush green windward side and the coast.
 There is a parking lot here with paid parking.